ONIGIRI1996/css-exercises/foundations/01-css-methods/README.md

 ### Self Check
 - Did you use all three methods of adding CSS to an HTML file?
+Answer: Yes i did.
 - Did you properly link the external CSS file in the HTML file?
+Answer: The added property and value did alter the HTML element
 - Does the `div` element have CSS added via the external method?
+Answer: Yes
 - Does the `p` element have CSS added via the internal method?
+Answer: Yes
 - Does the `button` element have CSS added via the inline method?
+Answer: Yes